Joanna Seybert: Education and career

 Seybert received a Bachelor of Arts degree from the University of Cincinnati in 1967 and a Juris Doctor from St. John's University School of Law in 1971.
 She began her legal career as a trial attorney for the Legal Aid Society in New York City from 1971 to 1973.
 She served as a senior trial attorney for the Federal Defender Services of the Legal Aid Society in Brooklyn, New York from 1973 to 1975.
-She was an attorney in private practice in Woodbury, New York in 1976 and 1979.
+She was an attorney in private practice in Woodbury, Nassau County, New York in 1976 and 1979.
 She was a senior staff attorney for the Legal Aid Society in Nassau County, New York from 1976 to 1979.
 She served as Chief of the Major Litigation Bureau in Nassau County Attorney's Office from 1980 to 1987.
 She was a Judge of the Nassau County District Court from 1987 to 1991 and a Judge of the Nassau County Court from 1992 to 1993.